miyagi-dev/miyagi/docs/docs/configuration/options.md

 This would serve different assets based on your `NODE_ENV` (`"development"` or `"production"` in this case).
 It can be simplified to by omitting the node envs, not using an array or simply using a string (for the source file).

+Please also refer to How to: [Adding JS files](/how-to/adding-js-files/).

 ### `manifest`